I've lost 90 pounds on the Keto Diet and have also found tons of energy. I am willing to share my knowledge on the subject.

 What to Eat on the Keto Diet

 - Put quality fat in your diet: The Keto diet focuses on high fat, but I never did add butter to my coffee.
 Instead, I just cooked with fat, such as butter and coconut oil.
 I avoided the oils that are made from so-called "vegetable" oil.
-Most oils are made from corn, which is a grain and is forbidden on the diet.
+Most oils are made from corn, which is a grain and is forbidden from the diet.
 Instead, you can use butter, coconut oil, and extra virgin olive oil.

 - Eat plenty of protein: I ate chicken, fish, and beef on the Keto Diet.
 But as your weight loss becomes slower, you might have to cut back on how much meat you eat.
 The amount of meat you eat in the beginning doesn't make as much of a difference, but it will later on.